Skip to main content

 • a blend of quantity and quality?

-• If the assessment is to be graded, who will interpret and grade students' contributions?
+• If the assessment is to be marked, who will interpret and mark students' contributions?

 • Will students assess their own or their peers' contributions?